 With Sunday’s marginally cooler weather, more wins were to be had as Juniors Alex and Hannah won yet again in their J13 and WJ13 singles.
 Hannah having to battle through two rounds beating Worcester and Birmingham before storming to victory in the final by a couple of lengths.
 Alex had an easy win in his semi-finals against Stourport to take on Avon County in the finals, also winning by a couple of lengths.

 Andrea faced her Agecroft competitor again in a straight final in the Women’s Elite singles, with another epic battle from start to finish, but took the trophy by a narrow margin yet again.
-Rich also had another great day in his IM3 single battling through the quarter-finals and semi-finals to row to victory in the final with a solid distance to take him up to IM2 status.
 The two Mixed IM1 doubles of Tom and Erica, and Dave and Andrea raced each other yet again in the finals of their division to replay the day before Tom and Erica taking the prize in another epic battle to the finish.

 The men’s Elite singles had two of our club members in battling it out to reach the finals.
 Firstly Jonny Day took on Manchester University in a brave attempt against an exceptional opponent, but victory was not to be.
 Tom racing again beat Monmouth in his semi-finals, but was also out rowed in the final by the Manchester competitor.
 A great effort by both though.